open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 2. Management of "Operands" will not be included in this new type - they should be defined in separate `ConfigurationPolicies`, possibly with a [dependency](../74-order-policy-execution/README.md) on the `OperatorPolicy`.
-3. Management of `CatalogSources` will not be included in the new type - they should be defined in separate `ConfigurationPolicies`.
+3. Creation of `CatalogSources` will not be included in the new type - they should be defined in separate `ConfigurationPolicies`.

 ## Proposal